melezhik/ssh-sudo-check/README.md

 # SYNOPSIS

-Connects to remote server by ssh and checks if user gets listed in \`sudo' group.
+Connects to remote server by ssh and checks if user gets listed in \`sudoers' group.

 This effectively means user has a sudo access on this server.